 Visa Expiration

-The F-1/J-1 visa in your passport is an entry document – it must be valid on the day that you are seeking to enter the U.S. You are allowed to remain in the U.S. after the F-1/J-1 visa in your passport expires, as long as you are actively maintaining your F-1/J-1 status and have a valid I-20/DS-2019.
-For example, if you are approved for an I-20/DS-2019 program extension, but your F-1/J-1 visa in your passport has expired, you are eligible to remain in the U.S. with the valid I-20/DS-2019.
+The F-1/J-1 visa in your passport is an entry document – it must be valid on the day that you are attempting g to enter the U.S. You are allowed to remain in the U.S. after the F-1/J-1 visa expires, as long as you are actively maintaining your F-1/J-1 status and have a valid I-20/DS-2019.
+For example, if you are approved for an I-20/DS-2019 program extension, but your F-1/J-1 visa has expired, you are eligible to remain in the U.S. with the valid I-20/DS-2019.

 Visa Renewal Location